jingyilin1995/setup-confirm/setup-for-this-class.md

 1. Complete all the installation and config steps above
 1. Fully reboot your system (This is a test - you shouldn't have to do this again for class)
-1. Open Slack and say 'YOURNAME connected' in #introductions.
+1. Open Slack and say 'YOURNAME connected as GITHUBACCOUNT_OR_GITHUBEMAIL' in #introductions.
 Clever students will say 'YOURNAME'.
 Students that are more clever will know they could but choose to use their name.  :)
+1. Now there is a waiting period while you are added to the github repository permissions.
+You should be notified in Slack when your account in ready to move forward.
+This is a one-time setup step for the class.
 1. Run `git clone` on this repository: https://github.com/seainfo6250/setup-confirm.git and enter that directory
     * This is on the command line, not on the website.
 Github will let you 'fork' the setup-confirm project, which is not what we want here.
 It is not harmful, so if you accidentally fork it on github you can delete the fork or ignore it)
 1. Run `git checkout -b setup-NEUID` where NEUID is your actual NEUID.